Are you concerned that your child needs stronger eyeglasses?

 Myopia progression is reaching epidemic proportions around the world, not only causing the inconvenience of needing to wear eyeglasses or contact lenses, but also leading to an increased risk of vision-threatening eye conditions later in life.

-If you are concerned about myopia progression, an eye doctor can advise you and your child on how to control certain contributing factors, or prescribe a program of myopia management.
+If you are concerned about myopia progression, schedule an appointment with an eye doctor can advise you and your child on how to control certain contributing factors, or prescribe a program of myopia management.

 Should I Be Worried About Myopia? »